BibaFashion house (1936 - )

 A. If your ear is to the ground and you’re of that market it is quite easy to have a feel for what people want, because you know what they have been talking about.
 A shop is fantastic for a designer because you get an immediate reaction.
 You don’t have all the intermediaries; the buyers coming in and the accountants.
 It’s direct: if someone likes something they buy it, and you see it happen.

-Q. In 1964 your pink gingham dress, featured in the Daily Mail, brought in 17,000 orders.
+Q. In 1964 your pink gingham dress, featured in the Daily Mirror, brought in 17,000 orders.
 How did you react to this success?

 A. We were both very shocked.
 Our flat was filled with postal orders.
 Have you ever tried to cash that many postal orders?
 We suddenly had to buy thousands of yards of gingham, so we were in touch with suppliers from all over the UK.
 We were lucky; our order was so huge that we could get manufacturers to produce exactly what we wanted.